Support to Dialogue Forums

 How to ensure gender sensitivity/inclusive programming?

 It is important to ensure gender balance in dialogue settings, providing safe spaces for women and addressing gender-specific concerns.
 Training facilitators on gender sensitivity can help achieve this inclusivity.
-Participation of local gender champion can support in having the women perspective during the dialogue.
+Participation of local gender champions can ensure women’s perspectives are voiced during the dialogue.

 5.